Adult Basic Education (ABE)

 English language learners come to TCL with diverse levels of literacy acquisition in their first languages, and possibly in other languages as well.
 Our LV tutors will develop lessons plans that build upon the existing skills and literacy proficiency of the learners to help them successfully meet their goals.

-Reading for a Better Business is an outreach project that informs local employers about Tri-County Literacy’s LV tutoring services for adults.
+Workforce Development Initiative is an outreach project that informs local employers about Tri-County Literacy’s LV tutoring services for adults.
 Employers are often in the position to notice when an employee is struggling to complete work or tasks.
 Sometimes inadequate literacy skills can be the reason behind low performance.
-RBB shows employers how they can support their employees to get individualized tutoring in our Literacy Volunteers Adult Basic Education Program.
+Workforce Development Initiative shows employers how they can support their employees to get individualized tutoring in our Literacy Volunteers Adult Basic Education Program.
 Employees who improve their literacy skills are more likely to do their jobs more successfully and feel better about themselves as productive workers.

 We have Literacy Volunteers tutors trained to work with both English language learners and adults in need of basic education instruction.
 Each individual who comes to TCL for services is welcomed to the organization, given a brief assessment to determine a starting point, and then matched with an appropriate tutor.
 Please read the Adult Basic Education description for more details about our LV program.